Face Doctors

 Dermastamp

 Dermastamp or Collagen Induction Therapy procedure works by stimulating your own body’s collagen.
-Your body will start to naturally regenerate the skin, working below the surface in the dermis, this cellular turnover lifts and removes the pigmented cells so that newer clear skin cells replace those that have been damaged.
+This cellular turnover lifts and removes the pigmented cells so that newer clear skin cells replace those that have been damaged.

 Medical Grade Facials